JetBrains/Qodana/topics/qodana-yaml.md

 If you want a fresh start, you have two options:
 1. Use Qodana in default mode to execute the [three-phase analysis](#three-phase-analysis).
 You don't need to create a `qodana.yaml` file in this case, but you can add it later to amend a set of checks.
 2. Use Qodana with the recommended profile.
 In this case you need to create a `qodana.yaml` file with a reference to `qodana.recommended`.
 This profile contains the checks for critical or severe issues in the code, which require attention.
-This profile does not contain any style checks, and non-critical for project folders, such as `tests`, are ignored.
+This profile does not contain any style checks, and non-critical folders, such as `tests`, are ignored.

 ## Three-phase analysis